Hate crime: Oceania

-Australia within February 2025, passed comprehensive and extensive legislation on hate crimes at a federal governmental level.
+Australia in February 2025, passed comprehensive and extensive legislation on hate crimes at a federal governmental level.

 Support for and opposition to hate crime laws

 Support

 Justifications for harsher punishments for hate crimes focus on the notion that hate crimes cause greater individual and societal harm.
 In a 2014 book, author Marian Duggan asserts that when the core of a person's identity is attacked, the degradation and dehumanization is especially severe, and additional emotional and physiological problems are likely to result.
 Wider society can suffer from the disempowerment of a group of people.
 Furthermore, it is asserted that the chances for retaliatory crimes are greater when a hate crime has been committed.
-The riots in Los Angeles, California, that followed the beating of Rodney King, a black motorist, by a group of white police officers are cited as support for this argument.
+The 1992 Los Angeles riots in California, that followed the beating of Rodney King, a black motorist, by a group of white police officers are cited as support for this argument.
 The beating of white truck driver Reginald Denny by black rioters during the same riot is also an example that supports this argument.

 In Wisconsin v.
 Mitchell, the U.S. Supreme Court unanimously found that penalty-enhancement hate crime statutes do not conflict with free speech rights, because they do not punish an individual for exercising freedom of expression; rather, they allow courts to consider motive when sentencing a criminal for conduct which is not protected by the First Amendment.
 In the case of Chaplinsky v.
 New Hampshire, the court defined "fighting words" as "those which by their very utterance inflict injury or tend to incite an immediate breach of the peace."

 David Brax argues that critics of hate-crime laws are wrong in claiming that hate crimes punish thoughts or motives; he asserts they do not do this, but instead punish people for choosing these reasons to commit a criminal act.
 Similarly, Andrew Seidel writes, "Hate crime or bias intimidation crimes are not thoughtcrimes.
 Most crimes require two things: an act and an intent...
 If you simply hate someone based on race, sexuality, or creed, that thought is not punishable.
 Only the thought combined with an illegal action is criminal."